 For extra credit 😁, do this separately for each continent.

-would you use?Summarize and show raw data for each country's gross domestic product (gdpPercap
+geoms would you use?aesthetics would you use?Summarize and show raw data for each country's gross domestic product (gdpPercap).

 For extra credit 😁, do this separately for each continent.